MegaTlash/RND-Curoisty/README.md

-# Legend of Zelda AI with Reinforcement Learning
+# RND- Curiosity testing with other models